Enterprise Privacy & Compliance Framework — BlueNexus

 4. Processor Duties

-Where we act as Processor:
+Where BlueNexus acts as Processor:

-ANNEX E - INTERNATIONAL DATA TRANSFERS
+ANNEX E — International Data Transfers

 1. Regions of Processing